hartfordfive/prom-http-sd-server/README.md

 ### Miscelaneous

 * **GET /metrics**
-    * Returns the list of prometheus metrics for the exporter
+    * Return the list of prometheus metrics for the exporter
 * **GET /health**
-    *  Returns the current health status of the exporter
+    *  Return the current health status of the exporter
 * **GET /debug_targets**
-    * Returns the current list of targets along with the names of the target groups
+    * Return the current list of targets along with the names of the target groups
 * **GET /debug_config**
-    * Returns the current config which has been used to start the exporter
+    * Return the current config which has been used to start the exporter

+## Available Data Stores

+Currently, the following data stores are available although others are planned to be added in the near future:

+* local : Uses a local-disk based file backed by BoltDB
+* consul : Uses consul as the data store via the KV API.
+Please note the consul KV store has a default key value size limit of 512KB.
+(See [this](https://www.consul.io/docs/troubleshoot/faq#q-what-is-the-per-key-value-size-limitation-for-consul-s-key-value-store))

 ## Building